bcbio/bcbio-nextgen/docs/contents/configuration.rst

   Truth sets: small_variants, regions, DEL, DUP, INV.
 Builds: hg38.

-For more information on the hg38 truth set preparation see the work on `validation on build 38 and converstion of human build 37 truth sets to build 38
+For more information on the hg38 truth set preparation see the work on `validation on build 38 and conversion of human build 37 truth sets to build 38
 <http://bcb.io/2015/09/17/hg38-validation/>`_.
 The `installation recipes
 <https://github.com/chapmanb/cloudbiolinux/tree/master/ggd-recipes>`_ contain
 provenance details about the origins of the installed files.